Since version 2026, Flux 3D and Flux PEEC are no longer available.

 • The coupling Flux-STAR-CCM+ has been developed as a result of a close collaboration between the teams working on both software.
 This has resulted in the construction of dedicated interfaces, easy to operate by the user.

 • The coupling Flux-Fluent has been set up using the existing functionalities in Fluent for the data exchange.
 Therefore, no dedicated interface has been made.
-The user needs advanced computer science knowledge to activate the communication between the two pieces of software.
+The user needs advanced computer science knowledge to activate the communication between the two programs.

 Coupling : Flux magnetic-Flux thermal